JuliaLang/www.julialang.org/blog/2020/05/rr.md

 from another, so if there is one process of interest (e.g. julia) only the activity relevant to it has to be recovered.

-Of course, there are some drawbacks as well.
-In order to function `rr` has to have an extremely precise model of the operation of the kernel and the ways in which it interacts with userspace.
-On Linux this interface is supposedly stable, but few applications put as stringent a constraint on that promise as `rr` does (e.g. even a single bit difference can be problematic).
+That said, this scheme also introduces some complications.
+In order to function, `rr` must have an extremely precise model of the operation of the kernel and the ways in which it interacts with userspace.
+The Linux developers work hard to attempt to keep this interface stable, but few applications put as stringent a constraint on that promise as `rr` does.
+Sometimes even a single bit difference in kernel behavior can be problematic!

-The details here are quite involved, and I recommend reading Robert's [technical report](https://arxiv.org/abs/1610.02144) for a deeper overview of some of `rr`'s design points (though even that only scratches the surface).
+If these details interest you, I recommend reading Robert's [technical report](https://arxiv.org/abs/1610.02144) for a deeper overview of some of `rr`'s design points (though even that only scratches the surface).